 Show Me a Hero

 Overall, Show Me a Hero is a powerful and thought-provoking series that explores the complicated issues surrounding public housing development, race, and class in America.
 Strong performances and sharp writing make it an engaging watch, and the show raises fundamental questions about how we can work to overcome obstacles and build a more just society.

-Show Me a Hero is a series that is currently running and has 1 seasons (7 episodes).
-The series first aired on August 16, 2015.
+Show Me a Hero is a series that ran for 1 seasons (7 episodes) between August 16, 2015 and on HBO

+Show Me a Hero